TheCodeLabsDevs/StorageLeaf/README.md

 # StorageLeaf

 Accepts sensor data and saves them into a database.
 The saved data can be accessed via api.
+An interactive OpenAPI Swagger documentation can be accessed by opening the server url in your web browser (e.g. http://localhost:10003).

 ## Installation on Raspberry Pi Zero
 - pipenv is causing some problems